aistrate/elm-tetris/README.md

 - G: Toggle ghost piece
 - V: Toggle vertical stripes

-During game play, this list is also available in the Help dialog (H key).
+This list is also available in the [Help dialog](#dialogs) (H key).

 ### Levels

 A level represents the speed by which the falling piece drops to the bottom.
-There are 15 levels (16 if counting Level 0; see below).
+There are 15 levels (16 if counting Level 0, see below).

 The Tetris Guideline [formula](https://tetris.wiki/Tetris_Worlds#Gravity) for the interval (in milliseconds) between two successive drops is: